The Handmaid's Tale: Plot

-To Offred's surprise, the Commander asks to see her outside of the "Ceremony", ritualized rape conducted during the Handmaids' likely fertile period each month, with the wives present, intended to result in conception.
-His request to see her in the library is illegal in Gilead, but they meet nevertheless.
-They primarily play Scrabble and Offred is allowed to ask favors of him, such as information or material items.
-He asks Offred to kiss him "as if she meant it" and tells her about his strained relationship with his wife.
-Finally, he gives her lingerie and takes her to a covert, government-run brothel using Jezebels, women forced into sanctioned sex slavery.
-Offred unexpectedly encounters an emotionally broken Moira there, who tells her that those found breaking the law are sent to the "Colonies" to clean up toxic waste or are allowed to work as Jezebels as punishment.

-In the days between her visits to the Commander, Offred also learns her shopping partner, a woman called Ofglen, is with the Mayday resistance, an underground network working to overthrow Gilead's government.
-Not knowing of Offred's criminal acts with her husband, Serena begins to suspect that he is infertile, so she arranges for Offred to have sex with Nick, the Commander's personal servant, who had attempted to talk to her before and shown interest.
-Serena offers Offred information about her daughter in exchange.
-She later brings her a photograph of Offred's daughter, which leaves Offred feeling dejected, as she believes she has been erased from her daughter's life.
+To Offred's surprise, the Commander illegally arranges meetings with her alone in his library.
+He plies her with games of Scrabble, and offers her information and material items in return.
+Finally, he gives her lingerie and takes her to a covert, government-run brothel, where she unexpectedly encounters Moira.
+In the days between her visits to the Commander, Offred also learns her shopping partner, a woman called Ofglen, is with Mayday, an underground resistance network working to overthrow Gilead's government.

-After their initial sexual encounter, Offred and Nick begin to meet on their own initiative as well; she discovers that she enjoys these intimate moments despite memories of her husband, and shares potentially dangerous information about her past with him.
-Offred later tells Nick that she thinks she is pregnant.
+Serena begins to suspect that her husband is infertile, so she arranges for Offred to have sex with Nick, the Commander's personal driver.
+Serena provides Offred with information about her daughter in exchange, and brings her a photograph.
+After their initial sexual encounter, Offred and Nick begin to meet on their own initiative; eventually, Offred tells Nick that she thinks she is pregnant.